 II.
-Content: General characteristics of the NEPBE Study Programs
+Content: General characteristics of the NEPBE Study Programs.

-1. The chart below shows the Teaching Guidelines that led to the elaboration of the NEPBE Study Programs.
+1. The chart below shows the Teaching Guidelines that led to the elaboration of the PNIEB Study Programs.
 Read the statements, and in your opinion number them from 1 to 8 according to their importance.

-Teaching Guidelines to Elaborate the NEPBE Align secondary education with elementary school, and preschool.
-Focus the training of students: a) In the Learning to know about the language, Learning to do with the language and Learning to be through the language competencies. b) In their identity, social characteristics, and differences.
-Provide the same educational opportunities to all students.
-Motivate conditions for coexistence among the youth, encourage their creativity and give answers to their interests, needs and knowledge.
-Promote collective commitments, directed to the defense of human rights, respect for diversity, rejection of violence and instilment of values oriented to coexistence despite differences.
-Integrate the use of new Information and Communication Technologies (ICTs) to education as a support tool.
+Teaching Guidelines to Elaborate the NEPBE

+\\\\\Align Secondary education with Elementary school and Preschool.

+\\\\Focus the training of students:

+a) In the Learning to know about the language, Learning to do with the language and Learning to be through the language competencies.

+b) In their identity, social characteristics, and differences.

+\Provide the same educational opportunities to all students.

+\\\\\Motivate conditions for coexistence among the youth, encourage their creativity and give answers to their interests, needs and knowledge.

+\Promote collective commitments, directed to the defense of human rights, the respect to diversity, the rejection of violence and instilment of values oriented to r despite differences.

+Integrate the use of new Information and Communication Technologies (ICT), to education as a support tool.

 Bear in mind the principles of education in Mexico: national, democratic, free, compulsory, and lay.

-Include, from the fields of knowledge, the learning contents of the curriculum and appropriate proposals for the teaching of subjects.
+\ Include, from the fields of knowledge, the learning contents of the curriculum, and appropriate proposals for the teaching of subjects.

-2. Check the Program for Cycle 2, identify and write five pieces of evidence showing the articulation between preschool and elementary school.
-Look at the example.
+2. Compare Cycle 1, 2 and 3 Programs.
+Identify the components that articulate the three levels of education (preschool, elementary school, and secondary school) and complete the following chart.

 General purpose of the NEPBE:

-Organization of the three educational levels in grades and cycles: CYCLE 1 Grades CYCLE 2 Grades CYCLE 3 Grades
+Organization of the three educational levels in grades and cycles: Cycle 1 grades Cycle 2 grades Cycle 3 grades

 Distribution of the contents throughout the school year:

 Achievement indicators by Unit:

 Object of study:

 Types of contents:

 Social environments:

-- 3. Share your answers.
-Look over in the Study Programs of the grade you have been working with, examples that show that students' education focuses on competencies and do the following activities: - Choose a specific activity with the language and write it down in the box "Competency". - Bearing in mind the specific activity with the language chosen, select content from the Learning to know about the language, Learning to do with the language and Learning to be through the language.
+3. Share your answers to the previous exercise.
+Look over in the Study Programs of the grade you have been working with, examples that show that students' education focuses on competencies and do the following activities:

+- Choose a specific activity with the language and write it down in the box "Competency". - Bearing in mind the specific activity with the language chosen, select content from the Learning to know about the language, Learning to do with the language and Learning to be through the language.
 Make sure that the Learning to know about the language and the Learning to be through the language contents are the ones necessary to carry out the Learning to do with the language content.

-4. Identify two strategies that promote learning opportunities for all students in the Program of Cycle 2.
+4. Identified two strategies that promote learning opportunities for all students in the Program of Cycle 3.
 Write two examples in the box below.

 - 5. Identify the chart Specific activities with the language.
-Distribution by environment and grade in the Program of Cycle 2, and do the following activities: - Read the social practices of the language in each of the learning environments that correspond to the grade you have been working with. - Discuss the similarities and differences and write them on the chart below.
+Distribution by environment and grade in the Program of Cycle 3, and do the following activities: - Read the social practices of the language in each of the learning environments that correspond to the grade you have been working with. - Discuss their differences and similarities and write them on the chart below.
 Write the grade as a title.